Buy Mobic

 Mobic Properties

-- Clinical Use: Nonsteroidal anti-inflammatory drug (NSAID)
+- Spectrum of activity: Nonsteroidal anti-inflammatory drug (NSAID)

 Mobic Drug Class